JMarcan/image_classifier/README.md

 Pretrained VGG16 network is loaded and its classifier is replaced by our classifier taking into account the number of output labels your dataset has.
 This classifier is then retrained to classify your dataset.

-The model performed with 81% accuracy against the provided Oxford's Dataset after just 3 epochs of training.
+The model performed with over 85% accuracy against the provided Oxford's Dataset after just 5 epochs of training.

 ![classification_sample](assets/classification_example.png)

 ## Usage

-1. Prepare your dataset
+### 1. Prepare your dataset
 1.1.
 Chose your dataset
 You can use [Oxford's Dataset with 102 flower categories](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)